bfy22/Recipe-App/README.md

 ### Steps to Install
 - Install the latest and platform-compatible long-term support version of node.js
 - Install the latest MongoDB Community Edition with your preferred platform and installation method.
-In the Setup Wizard, choose Complete Setup Type, check all tickboxes and run as Network Service user.
+In the Setup Wizard, choose Complete Setup Type, tick all checkboxes and run as Network Service user.
 Then restart your device.
 - Clone the Repository: Open your terminal or code editor terminal and clone the repository using the link provided under the "<> Code" button on GitHub.

 - Navigate to the Cloned Repository: Move into the project directory.